-When higher amounts of plasmid template must be used in the PCR reaction, it is recommended to digest the PCR product with DpnI (NEB #R0176) restriction endonuclease in order to destroy plasmid template before setting up the Gibson Assembly reaction.
-DpnI cleaves only E. coli Dam methylase-methylated plasmid DNA, but does not cleave the PCR product since it is not methylated.
+When higher amounts of plasmid template must be used in the PCR reaction, it is recommended that the PCR product be digested with DpnI (NEB #R0176) in order to destroy the plasmid template before setting up the assembly reaction.
+DpnI cleaves only E. coli Dam methylase-methylated plasmid DNA, but does not cleave the PCR product, since it is not methylated.